-As the weather gets warmer, more travelers will be hitting the airways for vacations and visits to friends and families.
+Even as the weather gets cooler, travelers will still be hitting the airways for vacations and visits to friends and families.
 Thankfully, eye tracking technology is making strides to keep us safer as we fly.
 According to FCW, a publication covering the federal technology and business sectors, eye tracking technology can provide insight that could lead to safer airports.

 Top federal research lab Sandia recently harvested airport security checkpoint imaging data from the Transportation Security Administration’s (TSA) routine operations and used it to study ways of improving TSA’s performance.